deadbone/scripts/README.md

 # scripts
 Help yourself :)
-Those scripts were written for a peronal purpose but you can take them, upgrade them etc ...
+Those scripts were written for a personal purpose but you can take them, upgrade them etc ...